flare-foundation/flare-ai-defai/README.md

    ```

 2. **Verify API Key:**
-   Ensure the `GEMINI_API_KEY` environment variable is correctly set.
+   Ensure that the `GEMINI_API_KEY` environment variable is set correctly.

 3. **Check Firewall Settings:**
-   Confirm that your instance is accessible publicly on port `80`.
+   Confirm that your instance is publicly accessible on port `80`.